 - The fields are technically wheelchair and pushchair friendly as there are mown grass paths around the edges, but they are on a slope so some people may struggle.

-What else is near Cotswold Lavender?
+What else to do near Cotswold Lavender

 And if you’re a real flower field fan, you could combine a trip to the lavender fields with a visit to the Cotswold Confetti Fields, 15 miles away near Pershore, which are open in early July.